 Meowbox co-founders Olivia Canlas and Francois Deschenes hosted a private, black-tie event at the swanky Ace Hotel in Downtown LA Caturday evening.
-The affair featured “friends of Meowbox” including Jennifer Conrad, DVM of Paw Project, Adam Myatt, owner of Cat Town in Oakland, Ca, and the nation’s first cat café, Eli Omidi from Cats of Instagram, Kady Lone of PUDGE, Andrew Marttila of The Great Went Pet Photography, Tamar Arslanian of IHaveCat and, Lauren Mieli, Founder of The Catnip Times.
+The affair featured “friends of Meowbox” including Jennifer Conrad, DVM of Paw Project, Eli Omidi from Cats of Instagram, Kady Lone of PUDGE, Andrew Marttila of The Great Went Pet Photography, Tamar Arslanian of IHaveCat and, Lauren Mieli, Founder of The Catnip Times.
 In red carpet style, guests had their photos taken against a meowbox backdrop, and enjoyed lots of nibbles and libations.
 Each guest left the posh party with a swag bag filled with kitty goodies.

 On Saturday morning before all of the action started, a reporter from the LA Times asked, “So what do you think?
 Will this CatCon thing take off?
-We don’t usually cover stuff like this” to which Lauren of The Catnip Times responded, “I’m Lauren Mieli, Founder of The Catnip Times,” The LA Times reporter chuckled, amused by the name of the cat newspaper.
-Lauren proceeded, “I exist because you don’t cover stuff like this.”
+We don’t usually cover stuff like this” to which yours truly of The Catnip Times responded, “I’m Lauren Mieli, Founder of The Catnip Times,” The LA Times reporter chuckled, amused by the name of the cat newspaper.
+I proceeded, “I exist because you don’t cover stuff like this.”